-- Al-Habis Fort After lunch and before we head back to the airport, you’ll get to visit Al Habis fort, On top of Al-Habis, from where you have a fine view over the entire central Petra basin, Al-Habis Crusader Fortress is located.
+- Al-Habis Fort After lunch and before we head back to the port, you’ll get to visit Al Habis fort, On top of Al-Habis, from there you have a fine view over the entire central Petra basin where Al-Habis Crusader Fortress is located.
 It is a secondary fortress, designed and sited to control the strategic communication route within the Petra basin that was not in sight of Al-Wu’eira Fortress.

 - Back to Sharm El Sheikh By the end of the day By, you’ll drive back to Aqaba port to sail by ferry back to Taba and then drive back to your hotel in Sharm El Sheikh.

 Dear valued guests kindly be informed that the ferry schedule shifted from Tuesday & Friday to Saturday & Wednesday, so for example instead of picking you up at 1:00 am on Tuesday, it will be Wednesday at the same time.

 - Air conditioned transportation every where in Petra and Sharm El Sheikh.

 - All entrance fees to all the touristic places mentioned in the itinerary.